dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

     signals analysis, so i can diagnose systems with dynamics and mechanics holistically, whereas this would be completely ineffable for most.

+- sound emitted by a "borescope" sounds exactly like the "S&H" frequency changes I hear in the ultrasound.
+  - the difference is that the ultrasound's base frequency is shifted about 4 octaves higher
+    - and, for the ultrasound, the rate of frequency change varies more quickly and at various speeds
+- the borescope locators i've seen only operate at low frequencies (~512hz)

 [^a-theory-of-discontinuities]: [A Theory of Discontinuities in Physical System Models](https://doi.org/10.1016/S0016-0032(96)00126-3)